Join our upcoming webinar “Deriving Business Value from LLMs and RAGs.”

 It's worth to mention that RAG and fine-tuning can also be used together to improve LLMs performance.
 Particularly, if a component of a RAG system has defects, fine-tuning can be used to tackle that issue.
 This is especially the case when you want your model to excel at a specific task.

-Retrieval augmented generation vs semantic search
+RAG vs semantic search

 Another technique used to enhance large language model performance is semantic search.
 Unlike traditional search methods that rely heavily on keyword matching, semantic search delves into the contextual meaning of the terms used in a query, offering a more nuanced and precise retrieval of information.